Late-time H/He-poor circumstellar interaction in the type-Ic supernova SN 2021ocs: an exposed oxygen-magnesium layer and extreme stripping of the progenitor: Observations and Data Reduction

 We used FORS2 with grism 300V and the 1.6" slit, achieving a wide wavelength coverage of 3500--9500~\AA~and a spectral resolution of $R\sim400$ measured from the narrow sky emission lines.
 The sky conditions were photometric with seeing around 0.5" during the length of the integration.
 The spectroscopic observations were obtained with $2 \times 1300$~s exposures, accompanied with 20~s \textit{g}-band imaging under 0.75" seeing conditions.
 Spectrophotometric standard stars were observed using the same grism setting.
 The data were reduced using the ESOReflex \citep{freudling13} pipeline following standard procedures.
 The excellent seeing conditions allowed reasonable background subtraction during the spectrum extraction, evidenced by the absence of narrow host galaxy emission lines.

 The \textit{g}-band photometry of FORS2 was measured with our own PSF photometry code.
 Synthetic photometry was performed on the nebular spectrum to derive the \textit{g} and \textit{r} synthetic magnitudes; the obtained $(g-r)$ color was then applied to the \textit{g}-band photometry from imaging to produce an \textit{r}-band magnitude to be used in the light curve.
 In addition to the FORS2 \textit{gr} imaging, photometry was obtained from a number of sources.
-Public ATLAS forced photometry in the \textit{o} and \textit{c} bands was obtained from the ATLAS Forced Photometry server\footnote{\href{https://fallingstar-data.com/forcedphot/}{https://fallingstar-data.com/forcedphot/}}, and ZTF \textit{g} and \textit{r}-band photometry through the ALeRCE\footnote{\href{https://alerce.online/}{https://alerce.online/}} broker \citep{forster21}.
+Public ATLAS forced photometry in the \textit{o} and \textit{c} bands was obtained from the ATLAS Forced Photometry server\footnote{\href{https://fallingstar-data.com/forcedphot/}{https://fallingstar-data.com/forcedphot/}}, and ZTF \textit{g} and \textit{r}-band photometry through the {ZTF forced photometry service\footnote{\url{https://ztfweb.ipac.caltech.edu/cgi-bin/requestForcedPhotometry.cgi}} \citep{masci19}}.
 Forced photometry data from the PanSTARRS1 survey are used, yielding \textit{i} and \textit{w}-band photometry.